ibm-cloud-docs/secure-enterprise/authorize-project.md

 # Using an API key with {{site.data.keyword.secrets-manager_short}} to authorize a project to deploy an architecture
 {: #authorize-project}

 When you configure your deployable architecture, you are required to select an authentication method.
-You can paste in an API key or store it as a secret to authorize a project to deploy in an account.
+The authentication method identifies the target account where resources are deployed and authorizes the deployment.
+You can create an API key directly in the project, or store an API key as a secret to authorize a project to deploy in an account.
 {: shortdesc}

 A secret is a piece of sensitive information, for example an API key, password, or any type of credential that you might use to access a confidential system.
 You can use a secret in {{site.data.keyword.secrets-manager_full}} as a way to manage API keys dynamically and store them securely in your own dedicated instance.

+Deploying a proof of concept for testing purposes?
+You can create an API key as you edit a configuration in your project.
+Doing so authorizes the project to deploy to the currently selected account.
+{: tip}

 ## Before you begin
 {: #gs-prereqs}